statisticssweden/PCAxis.Menu.OracleDatamodelMenu/README.md

-# PCAxis.Menu.SybaseDatamodelMenu
+# PCAxis.Menu.OracleDatamodelMenu
-DatamodelMenu implementation for usage with Sybase
+DatamodelMenu implementation for usage with Oracle